Episode 282

 And

-at that time we just finished up cleaning Jessica was
+at that time, we just finished up cleaning.
+Jessica was

+Me and Russell did the back bedroom.
 And Jenny was doing the kitchen and the dishes and stuff, trying to get everything out of the kitchen.

 At this point, Jenny was becoming more paranoid with each beer.

-After the others left, Jenny confided in her sister that she feared they too would call CPS on her since they had seen the state of the house firsthand.
+After the others left, Jenny confided in her sister that she feared they too would call CPS on her. since they had seen the state of the house firsthand.

-Jessica might know because I know Jenny was afraid that Jessica was going to call the CPS because of something that she said, which I don't know what she said.
+Jessica might know because I know she, Jenny was afraid that Jessica was going to call the CPS because of something that she said, which I don't know what she said.
+I have no idea.

 She's like, she's like, you know, they're going to call.

-They probably think I'm, you know, a horrible mom and all this stuff.
+They probably think I'm, you know, a horrible male and all this stuff.
+And I don't know.

-Jessica was afraid Jessica was going to call CPSS.
+Jennifer was afraid Jessica was going to call CPSS.

+Yeah, she was afraid Russell and Jessica were going to call too.
 I said, why would they do that when they were here helping us, you know?

 And